Defenders of Dynatron City

 Defenders of Dynatron City is a video game released for the Nintendo Entertainment System by JVC Musical Industries and Lucasfilm Games (later, LucasArts) in August 1992.
-The designer of the game was Gary Winnick.
-This was Winnick's first project as sole designer.
-He was previously the co-designer of Maniac Mansion, alongside Ron Gilbert.
-It was supported by a short-lived media franchise consisting of an animated TV pilot and a six-issues comic book series.
+This was Gary Winnick's first project as sole designer after co-designing Maniac Mansion with Ron Gilbert.
+It was supported by a brief media franchise consisting of an animated TV pilot and a six-issue comic book series.

 Video game

 The game centers on a team of superheroes who protect a futuristic metropolis from Dr. Mayhem and his robotic henchmen.
 The Defenders are: